ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: Experiments

 \subsection{Experimental Configurations}

 In the ROSE, the depth of both the encoder and decoder are 5 and the hidden dimension of each layer is $H=48$.
-For the CNN block of encoder/decoder, Conv1d or ConvTr1d is configured with kernel size $K=8$ and stride $S=4$.
-For the CSAtt block, $r$ is set to 2 for squeezing the feature channels.
+For the basic CNN block of encoder/decoder, Conv1d or ConvTr1d is configured with kernel size $K=8$ and stride $S=4$.
+For the CSAtt module, $r$ is set to 2 for squeezing the feature channels.
 Two bidirectional LSTM layers with 768 neurons are designed to capture the sequential dependencies.
 For the STFT parameters, FFT bins are 512, hop sizes are 100, and window lengths are 400.
 The dimension of MFCC is set to 13.
-The $\lambda_{i}$ for the loss function in Equation \ref{eq17} is set to 1.
+The $\lambda_{i}$ for the loss function in Equation \ref{eq:multi} is set to 1.
 The Adam optimizer is applied to optimize the proposed framework with an initial learning rate of 3e-4 and 0.999 decay.
-All samples are upsampled from 8 kHz to 16 kHz and clipped to 4 seconds long.
+All samples in the clean-noisy pair dataset are upsampled from 8 kHz to 16 kHz and clipped to 4 seconds long for fair comparisons with baseline models.
 The batch size is set to 64 during the model training.

-To confirm the effectiveness and efficiency of the proposed model on ASR performance, the test set is evaluated using a Deepspeech 2 (DS2) \cite{RN208} based model trained on the ATCSpeech corpus \cite{RN209}.